inspektral/envil/README.md

 // Example: send a command to Hydra ~sendToHydra.value("osc(10, 0.1, 1).out()");
 ```
+- See the Supercollider documentation inside vs code using the `Envil: Search - Supercollider` command

 ## Troubleshooting

 ### vscode doesn't become transparent

-1. Use the `Enable Apc extension` command to re-enable APC Customize UI++, especially useful after a vscode update
+1. Use the `Custom UI Style: Reload` command to apply the Custom UI Style configuration, especially useful after a vscode update
-2. Check the APC Customize UI++ properties inside the GLOBAL *'settings.json'* configuration file using the `Open User Settings (JSON)`:
+2. Check the  properties inside the GLOBAL *'settings.json'* configuration file using the `Open User Settings (JSON)`:
-   - if the file has some unsaved changes save them (envil may conflict writing properties with the APC Customize UI++ extension) and try to close and re-open envil environment
+   - if the file has some unsaved changes save them (envil may conflict writing properties with the Custom UI Style extension) and try to close and re-open envil environment
    - if you use vscode profiles make sure that your profile is configured so that it doesn't sync the settings
   ![vscode profile configuration example](resources/profiles-config.png)
-   - make sure the APC Customize UI++ extension properties are present inside the GLOBAL *'settings.json'* file and not inside a specific profile settings configuration file.
+   - make sure that the extension properties are present inside the GLOBAL *'settings.json'* file and not inside a specific profile settings configuration file.
 The typical paths for the GLOBAL configuration file are:
      - WIN: *C:\Users\<Your Username>\AppData\Roaming\Code\User\settings.json*
      - MAC: */Users/\<Your Username>/Library/Application Support/Code/User/settings.json*
      - LINUX: */home/\<Your Username>/.config/Code/User/settings.json*